 - Lead poisoning may occur when the water that has been in contact with lead pipes is drunk or used in cooking.

-The following are the four main types of bacteria that are responsible for the usual types of food poisoning.
+These four types of bacteria are responsible for the usual types of food poisoning:

-Ideal environment factors that caused to the rapid growth of this food poisoning causing bacterias
+The ideal environmental factors that are responsible for the rapid growth of this food poisoning-causing bacterias is,

-Bacteria grow within the temperature range of 4 to 63-degree Celsius and they grow rapidly at body temperature, 37-degree Celsius.
+The ideal temperature for the growth of bacteria is 4-63 degrees Celsius and they grow rapidly at body temperature, 37 degrees Celsius.

-The temperature range of most of the kitchen is ideal for the growth of bacteria.
-The food should not be kept at the temperature range of 4 to 63-degree Celsius for more than 1 or 1/2 hours.
+The temperature range of most kitchens is ideal for the growth of bacteria.
+The food should not be kept in the temperature range of 4 to 63 degrees Celsius for more than 1 or 1/2 hours.

 Moisture is necessary for the bacteria to multiply.
 If it is deprived of moisture, bacteria will not develop.